Paul Butcher

 Product, engineering, data, sales, and executive teams optimized for different outcomes, causing decisions to stall when feasibility, usability, and revenue pressure pointed in different directions.

-Ubnblocked by
+Unblocked by

 Made tradeoffs explicit and aligned leadership on which constraint dominated each decision so teams could move forward without false consensus.